From MSDS to SDSminute read

-One part of the RTK rules required employers to keep a document on file for each hazardous chemical present in the facility.
-These documents had to provide data about the safety concerns related to each material, and so they were called Material Safety Data Sheets (MSDSs).
-Since OSHA didn’t require any particular format to be followed, two MSDSs for the same chemical could look completely different.
+One part of the RTK rules required employers to keep a document on file for each hazardous chemical in their facility.
+These documents gave data about the safety concerns of each material, so they were called Material Safety Data Sheets (MSDS).
+Since OSHA didn’t require any particular MSDS format, two MSDSs for the same chemical could look completely different.
 This led to a lot of confusion.
 What good is a “right to know” if you can’t understand and act on that knowledge?

-In 2012, OSHA published a major revision to the RTK rules, creating a new system called HazCom 2012.
-This regulation for chemical safety in the workplace is based on an existing international standard, called the Globally Harmonized System (GHS).
-One important part of the new rules, workers would have a right to understand chemical hazards, and not just to know about them.
-To achieve this, the new rules require a single, specific format to be followed in the detailed documentation for hazardous chemicals.
+OSHA published a major change to the RTK rules in 2012, creating a new system called HazCom 2012.
+The new rules were based on an existing international standard called the Globally Harmonized System (GHS), which was already popular elsewhere.
+Under the new rules, workers would have a right to understand chemical hazards, and not just to know about them.
+To achieve this, the new rules require a single, specific format to be followed in the documents for hazardous chemicals.
 This format is the Safety Data Sheet (SDS).

 What’s the Difference Between an MSDS and an SDS?

 The difference between the old MSDS and the new SDS is more than just the “M” at the beginning.
-While MSDSs could follow any number of different formats, and could include different kinds of information with different levels of detail, the SDS format is much stricter.
-An SDS is made up of sixteen sections, each of which must include specific information using a standardized classification method.
+The old MSDSs could follow any number of different formats, and could include different kinds of information with different levels of detail.
+The new SDS format is much stricter.
+An SDS is made up of sixteen sections, and each section includes specific information using a standardized classification method.